ALL BEST ICO (ALLBI) Price Hits $0.0001

-ALL BEST ICO (CURRENCY:ALLBI) traded down 4% against the US dollar during the 1 day period ending at 17:00 PM Eastern on April 4th.
-One ALL BEST ICO token can now be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-In the last seven days, ALL BEST ICO has traded 11.6% higher against the US dollar.
-ALL BEST ICO has a total market cap of $26,515.05 and approximately $25,247.00 worth of ALL BEST ICO was traded on exchanges in the last 24 hours.
+ALL BEST ICO (CURRENCY:ALLBI) traded down 15.3% against the dollar during the one day period ending at 23:00 PM Eastern on April 6th.
+ALL BEST ICO has a market cap of $20,128.63 and approximately $438.00 worth of ALL BEST ICO was traded on exchanges in the last 24 hours.
+One ALL BEST ICO token can currently be bought for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+In the last seven days, ALL BEST ICO has traded 15.9% higher against the dollar.

 ALL BEST ICO Token Profile